 Scientists said that Pioneer 11 also enabled them to get a sense of Saturn’s internal composition.
-It had long been realized that Saturn is not very dense; if you could find an ocean large enough hold it, it would float on water.
+It’s long been said that Saturn is not very dense and that – if you could find an ocean large enough to hold it – Saturn would float on water.
 Pioneer 11 showed Saturn likely has a relatively small core for an outer gas giant world – only 10 times Earth’s mass – and that the planet is mostly liquid hydrogen.

-Pioneer 11 is still sailing away from Earth, even though its transmissions died several years ago.
-As far as scientists know, it’s off towards the center of our Milky Way galaxy, that is, generally in the direction of our constellation Sagittarius.
+Pioneer 11 is still sailing away from Earth, even though its transmission was received on September 30, 1995.
+As far as scientists know, the spacecraft is still moving outward – in the general direction of the center of our Milky Way galaxy – that is, generally in the direction of our constellation Sagittarius.

 Bottom line: On September 1, 1979, Pioneer 11 came closest to Saturn.